Attorney Gary D. Fox

 Articles authored by Gary have appeared in a variety of publications including Trial Magazine, The Florida Bar Journal, and the medical textbook Operative Obstetrics published by Williams and Wilkins.
 In 2000, Gary was elected as chairman of the Professional Negligence Section of the Association of Trial Lawyers of America.
 He has served a six-year term on the Board of Trustees of the National College of Advocacy, the educational arm of the American Association for Justice (formerly known as the Association of Trial Lawyers of America).
 He has lectured at over 180 continuing legal education seminars around the United States.

-Gary was selected for inclusion in the following:
+Gary has been selected for inclusion in the following:

 - "500 Leading Lawyers in America" by Lawdragon